salsbo/HoneyPorts/README.md

 A lightweight macOS menu bar honeypot application that monitors network connection attempts on configurable ports.

+**The full source code is available in this repository for security audit and review.**

+## Download

+[Download HoneyPorts-1.0.dmg](https://github.com/salsbo/HoneyPorts/releases/download/v1.0/HoneyPorts-1.0.dmg) (Signed & Notarized by Apple)

 ## Features

 - **Menu bar application** - Runs discreetly in your menu bar